 - Applicants should not have any outstanding debts in the UAE, as this may affect their eligibility for residency.

 Important to note: The UAE Golden Visa does not offer UAE citizenship.
-Additionally, each residency pathway will have its eligibility criteria; it’s essential to understand what is required for your application before applying.
+Additionally, each residency pathway will have its own eligibility criteria; it’s essential to understand what is required for your application before applying.

 Sponsoring Family and Dependents in the UAE